annefou/DSD_EOSC/workshop/current.md

 - Is your University/organisation taking into account all your contributions or only scientific papers published in some journals?
 - How do you collaborate?
 With internal collaborators?
 With external collaborators?

-And list the biggest issues in your work (we give some examples below):
-- Too much administrative work and not enough time for my own research;
-- Only scientific papers are taken into account by my managements so I cannot afford to waste time on FAIR and Open Science;
-- Access to compute and storage resources appropriate for my work;
-- ...